Automattic/wp-calypso/docs/component-readme-template.md

 Component Name
 ===

 _Use this template when documenting components.
-If you are creating a new component, you can copy and paste this entire document as a starting point._
+If you are creating a new component, you can copy and paste this entire document as a starting point.
+See the [Button documentation](../design/buttons) for a good example._

 Write a short, high-level explanation of the component with a focus on what problem it solves in the interface.
 Do not include any technical information in this description.
 Example: